genuinebyte/sunfright/README.md

 ### TODO:

 - Black Stained Glass to shield the sun
-- Fire Protection to act like unbreaking
+- Higher levels of Fire Protection give more resistance to the sun (like unbreaking on the helmet).
-- Respawn helmet disappears when no longer exposed to sunlight.
+- ~~Respawn helmet disappears when no longer exposed to sunlight.~~ DONE!
 - Allow custom death messages when players burnt by the sun
-- ~~Configure damage taken by sun~~ Done!
+- ~~Configure damage taken by sun~~ DONE!
 - Option to adjust by difficulty